Learn more about gingival grafting with Keene, NH area dentist

 First, the dental team will perform a deep, thorough cleaning of the teeth and gums.
 Then, local anesthetic is administered to ensure comfort.
 Donor gum tissue is then grafted where it is needed and stitched with dissolvable stitches to keep the new soft tissue in place.
 Sometimes, this can be done without any stitches at all (as a matter of fact, Dr. Kwon is an inventor of SAK technique which does not involve stiches in graft sites).
 There may be some slight discomfort for three to five days following the procedure, which can be well controlled with medications.
 After the first six weeks after the procedure, gum uniformity will occur, and significant healing should be completed.

 Call the office of Drs.
-Tae Kwon and Howard Yen
+Tae Kwon, Howard Yen and Rahul Tase

 At Monadnock Perio and Implant Center, patients in the area of Keene, NH can obtain the best possible care with our dedicated professionals.
 Our board-certified periodontists are pleased to offer gingival grafting and other soft tissue treatments.
 Call (603) 215-5800 to request a visit at 819 Court Street, Unit A.